GStex: Per-Primitive Texturing of 2D Gaussian Splatting for Decoupled Appearance and Geometry Modeling: Related Work

 \paragraph{Gaussian splatting.} Our approach builds on Gaussian splatting~\cite{kerbl20233d}, which enables efficient scene reconstruction and rendering for novel view synthesis using fast splatting and rasterization~\cite{zwicker2001surface,zwicker2002ewa}.
 There are a great number of follow-ups to Gaussian splatting and we refer to Chen et al.~\cite{chen2024survey} for an overview of this rapidly evolving area.
 Most relevant to our work are 2D Gaussian-based methods that target high-quality appearance modeling and surface reconstruction~\cite{dai2024high,huang20242d}, and approaches for appearance editing.
 Among editing approaches, the vast majority~\cite{zhou2024feature,chen2024gaussianeditor,zhuang2024tip,palandra2024gsedit,wu2024gaussctrl} focus on semantic edits.
-They cannot perform fine-grained edits with details smaller than a Gaussian.
-Closest to our work is that of Xu et al.~\cite{xu2024texture}, which proposes to learn a surface parameterization for Gaussians and enables texturing of the Gaussians.
-In contrast, \ours associates independent texture maps to each Gaussian, bypassing topology issues and achieving better visual quality.
+However, they cannot perform fine-grained edits with details smaller than a Gaussian.
+Closest to our work is that of Xu et al.~\cite{xu2024texture}, which proposes to learn a surface parameterization for textured Gaussians.
+In contrast, \ours associates independent texture maps to each Gaussian, bypassing topological issues and achieving better visual quality.